nicoRomeroCuruchet/DynamicProgramming/README.md

 ## Introduction
 This project implements the Policy Iteration algorithm tailored for environments with continuous state spaces.
 By discretizing the state space, the algorithm efficiently finds optimal policies for a given Markov Decision Process (MDP).

-## Features
-- Implements Policy Iteration for continuous state spaces through discretization.
-- Utilizes numerical stability techniques to ensure accurate computations.
-- Provides a modular and scalable code structure for easy integration and experimentation.

 ## Dependencies Installation and Setting
 - Create Conda environment with dependencies